 Teachers and staff should be familiar with the district's policies and procedures for attendance accounting.
-These procedures require minor students to have parental consent before they are allowed to leave campus.
-When absent from school, the student upon returning to school, must bring a note signed by the parent that describes the reason for the absence.
+These procedures require minor students to have parental consent before they can leave campus.
+When absent from school, the student upon returning to school, must bring a note and/or documentation by the parent that describes the reason for the absence.
 These requirements are addressed in campus training and in the student handbook.
 Contact the campus principal for additional information.